 The Women of The Turkish Republic

 Their legacy endures not only in military records, but in artistry, textiles, and cultural memory.
-Threads of Resistance honours these heroines, translating their spirit into sculptural adornments that remind us that women’s power is never singular, but collective and enduring.
+Threads of Resistance honors these heroines, translating their spirit into sculptural adornments that remind us that women's power is never singular, but collective and enduring.

 Kara Fatma: The Warrior Commander